- refers to the conventions or rules that govern the communicative practices of a group of speakers or writers.

 Grammar & Pedagogy

-Teaching grammar is a foundational concern of Current-Traditional Rhetoric.
+Teaching grammar is a foundational concern of many writing teachers.
 In this pedagogy students receive training in elements of grammar including

 - people learn by doing.
 They learn grammar by listening and reading native speakers.